Engee documentation

 where

-• - is the damping coefficient (viscous friction);
+• — coefficient of damping (viscous friction);

 • — relative angular velocity;

-• - absolute angular velocities at ports R and C respectively.
+• — absolute angular velocities at ports R and C, respectively.

 Ports